afontcu/afontcu.dev/content/blog/frontend-testing-code-consumers.md

 ## Recap

 1. **UI components have two consumers**: your end users, and the developers using them.
-2. Think of components as you think of functions: black boxes that receive inputs and yields outputs.
+2. Think of components as you think of functions: black boxes that receive inputs and yield outputs.
 3. There's a **hidden third user** for your component: a test.
 If your test is doing something different from end users and developers, then you need to take that into account.
 4. Your testing tools should help you stay on track.
 [Vue Testing Library](https://github.com/testing-library/vue-testing-library) (and all the [Testing Library](https://testing-library.com) toolset) does a pretty good job achieving that goal.